-The capital grants unapplied account (reserve) holds the grants and contributions received towards capital projects for which the council has met the conditions that would otherwise require repayment of the monies but which have yet to be applied to meet expenditure.
+The capital grants unapplied account (reserve) holds the grants and contributions received towards capital projects for which the council has met the conditions that would otherwise require repayment of the monies, but which have yet to be applied to meet expenditure.
 The balance is restricted by grant terms as to the capital expenditure against which it can be applied and/or the financial year in which this can take place.

-Adjustments between accounting basis and funding basis under regulations For the year 2021/22 General Fund Balance £000 Capital Receipts Reserve £000 Capital Grants Unapplied £000 Mvmt in Unusable Reserves £000 Adjustments primarily involving the Capital Adjustment Account Reversal of items debited or credited to the Comprehensive Income and Expenditure Statement: Charges for depreciation and impairment of non-current assets (Property, Plant and Equipment) 1,099 (1,099) Revaluation gains/losses on Property, Plant and Equipment 711 (711) Maxamenta in the market value of Investment Dreporty Movements in the market value of Investment Property Amortisation of Intangible Assets 120 - (120) Capital grants and contributions applied (5,710) 444 5,266 Revenue expenditure funded from capital under statute 816 (816) Amounts of non current assets written off on disposal or sale as part 0.0 (0.0) of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 1,045 (1,045) Insertion of items not debited or credited to the Comprehensive Income and Expenditure Statement Statutory provision for the financing of capital investment (2,826) 2,826 Capital expenditure charged against the General Fund (31) 31 Adjustments primarily involving the Capital Receipts Reserve Transfer of non-current asset sale proceeds from revenue to the capital receipts reserve (1,725) 1,725 Use of the Capital Receipts Reserve to finance new capital expenditure - Adjustments involving the Pooled Financial Instrument Fund Adj ustment Ac count: Unrealised Fair Value gains/losses on financial investments (654) 654 Adjustments primarily involving the Pensions Reserve Reversal of items relating to retirement benefits debited or credited to the Comprehensive Income and Expenditure Statement (see Note (( ) 38) 6,047 (6,047) Employer's pensions contributions and direct payments to (0.074) 0.074 pensioners payable in the year Adjustments primarily involving the Collection Fund Adjustment (2,074) 2,074 ACCOUNT Amount by which council tax and non-domestic rating income credited or debited to the Comprehensive Income and Expenditure Statement is different from council tax and non-domestic rating income calculated for the year in accordance with statutory (0.005) 0.005 requirements (8,205) 8,205 Adjustment primarily involving the Accumulated Absences Account ant Amount by which Officer remuneration charged to the Comprehensive Income and Expenditure Statement on an accruals basis is different from remuneration chargeable in the year in accordance with statutory requirements (69) 69 accordance with statutory requirements Total Adjustments (11,456) 1,725 444 9,287
+Adjustments between accounting basis and funding basis under regulations General Fund Balance Capital Receipts Reserve Capital Grants Unapplied Mvmt in Unusable Reserves For the year 2022/23 £000 £000 £000 £000 Adjustments primarily involving the Capital Adjustment Account Reversal of items debited or credited to the Comprehensive Income and Exp enditure S tatement: Charges for depression and impairment of non-surrent spaces (Property 1,216 (1.216) Charges for depreciation and impairment of non-current assets (Property, Plant and Equipment) 1,210 (1,216) Revaluation gains/losses on Property, Plant and Equipment Movements in the market value of Investment Property Amortisation of Intangible Assets 92 (92) Capital grants and contributions applied (1,488) 200 Revenue expenditure funded from capital under statute 1,080 (1,080) Amounts of non-current assets written off on disposal or sale as part of the gain/loss on disposal to the Comprehensive Income and Expenditure Statement 591 (591) otatement Insertion of items not debited or credited to the Comprehensive Income and Expenditur e Statemen t - Statutory provision for the financing of capital investment (2,437) ) 2,437 Capital expenditure charged against the General Fund - - Adjustments primarily involving the Capital Dessints Dessure Adjustments primarily involving the Capital Receipts Reserve Transfer of non-current asset sale proceeds from revenue to the capital (1,318) 1,318 receipts reserve (1,310) 1,310 Use of the Capital Receipts Reserve to finance new capital expenditure - - Adjustments involving the Pooled Financial Instrument Fund Adjustme nt Account: Unrealised Fair Value gains/losses on financial investments 2,650 (2,650) Adjustments primarily involving the Pensions Reserve Reversal of items relating to retirement benefits debited or credited to the Comprehensive Income and Expenditure Statement (see Note 38) 5,441 (5,441) Employer's pensions contributions and direct payments to pensioners (2,136) 1 2,136 payable in the year Adjustments primarily involving the Collection Fund Adjustment Account Amount by which council tax and non-domestic rating income credited or (2,293) ) 2,293 debited to the Comprehensive Income and Expenditure Statement is (,, , different from council tax and non-domestic rating income calculated for the year in accordance with statutory requirements Adjustment primarily involving the Accumulated Absences Account Amount by which Officer remuneration charged to the Comprehensive (39) 1 39 Income and Expenditure Statement on an accruals basis is different from remuneration chargeable in the year in accordance with statutory requirements (00) 00 Total Adjustments 1,359 1,318 200 (2,877)